 However, having looked closer at the legislation on tenancy agreements, in reality there is very little difference in merit for landlords between the Fixed and the Periodic Assured Shorthold Tenancy (AST).
 The fixed term tenancy agreement has the advantage for the landlord and the tenant of implying certainty in respect of occupation dates.

-However, in both cases the landlord still has to give two months notice (section 21) to the tenant and can’t obtain possession (before 6 months of the tenancy has elapsed) other than by satisfying certain of the prescribed grounds.
+However, in both cases the landlord still has to give two months notice (section 21) to the tenant and can’t obtain possession (before 6 months of the tenancy has elapsed) other than by satisfying certain of the prescribed grounds for possession.

 Many landlords are under the impression that getting the tenancy agreement even slightly wrong or granting the tenancy incorrectly has potentially dire consequences for obtaining possession.
-Some of these concerns are fuelled by professionals such as lawyers and letting agents who have an interest in getting landlords to use their services or their very reasonably priced ‘tenancy agreements’.
+Some of these concerns are fuelled by professionals such as lawyers and letting agents who have an interest in getting landlords to use their services or their (said in sarcastic tone) - very reasonably priced ‘tenancy agreements.

 This concern to landlords is no longer valid.
 A residential tenancy since the introduction of the 1996 Housing Act is now assumed to be an Assured Shorthold Tenancy (AST) and therefore the worry that a landlord will end up with an Assured Tenant by accident has gone.